mha66/Pong/README.md

 # Pong
-This is a recreation of the classic pong video game with extra feautres.
+This is a recreation of the classic pong video game with extra features.
 The game is implemented entirely in the C programming language using SDL library to display graphics on the screen, and SDL_mixer to play music and sound effects.

 To compile you need to have SDL2 and SDL2_mixer installed on your system and the header files available to you operating systems.